JatinDjd/mit_campaign_india/README.md

 - `common.css`: Holds common styling elements used across the entire application.
 - `navbar.css`: Contains styles for the navigation bar.
 - `footer.css`: Contains styles for the footer section.
-- `specific-page.css`: A specific CSS file for each distinct page (e.g., `web-design.css`) to keep styles separate and organized. (css file must be named after the page it is going to be included.)
+- `specific-page.css`: A specific CSS file for each distinct page (e.g., `web-design.css`) to keep styles separate and organized.
+(CSS or JS file must be named after the page it is going to be included.)

 ## Media Files